SilverHawks: Weapon-birds

-In 2021, a new line of SilverHawks action figures were announced.
+In the 2020s, Super7 released a new line of SilverHawks action figures.

 Other merchandise

 Several other pieces of SilverHawks merchandise were released in the 1980s, including a board game, puzzles, bed sheets, and a plastic pencil pouch with the main characters on one side.
 Pajamas were also produced, which included wing flaps under the arms to more resemble the characters.

 Comics

-Marvel Comics' kid-friendly imprint Star Comics (which also published ThunderCats) released a seven-issue series.
+Marvel Comics' child-friendly imprint Star Comics (which also published ThunderCats) released a seven-issue series.
 Writers included Steve Perry, who also wrote for the animated series.